What is Polycarbonate?

 Polycarbonate in Display Case Units?

 Polycarbonate is a thermoplastic polymer.
-Unlike most other thermoplastics, polycarbonate can undergo big plastic deformations without breaking or cracking.
-Plexiglas, while similar in appearance to polycarbonate, is brittle and would break under similar duress.
-It can’t be bent at room temperature like polycarbonate can.
+Unlike most other thermoplastics, it can undergo big plastic deformations without breaking or cracking.
+Plexiglas, while similar in appearance, is brittle and would break under similar duress.
+It can’t be bent at room temperature.

-Polycarbonate can manifest in a display case through thermoforming or secondary fabrication techniques like bending, drilling, or laser cutting, polycarbonate.
+Polycarbonate can manifest in a display case through thermoforming or secondary fabrication techniques like bending, drilling, or laser cutting.
 It can also be injection molded into ready articles, giving it a wide variety of use cases.

 Often used in eyewear lenses and exterior automotive components, polycarbonate is highly transparent to visible light.
 It can transmit light more effectively than many types of glass.